yuyutomi/jsdom-mod-dom-editing-lab-nyc-fe-071018/README.md

 ```

 Some nodes only have a starting tag.
 Those are called _self-closing_ elements.
-These elements do not have any content nested inside of them (more technically,
+These elements do not have any content nested inside of them.
+More technically,
-they are called _void_ elements).
-They cannot, therefore, be parents nodes.
+they are called _void_ elements.
+Void elements cannot, therefore, be parent nodes.

 An example of a self-closing tag is an image: